|1 – Introduction|

 - Ethics and social responsibility

 When it comes to prerequisites, most online MBA programs require applicants to have a bachelor’s degree, often in a related field.
-It’s not uncommon for online schools to also require prospective students to have a minimum of one year of relevant work experience.
-While it was once commonplace for schools to request that their online MBA program applicants have high GMAT scores, many have now waived this requirement2 with the hopes of attracting more students to their online MBA programs.
+It’s not uncommon for online schools to require prospective students to have a minimum of one year of relevant work experience.
+While it was once commonplace for schools to request that their online MBA program applicants have high GMAT scores, many have now waived this requirement with the hopes of attracting more students to their online MBA programs.

 The possibilities are seemingly endless for graduates of online MBA programs with an economics specialization.
 These graduates have specific capabilities that can help businesses and organizations of all sizes and industries.
 Many choose to pursue government careers while others may seek the independence that comes with business ownership.

-While the following list isn’t inclusive, these are some of the career paths that graduates of an online MBA program in economics may wish to follow.
+While the following list isn’t inclusive, these are some of the career paths graduates of an online MBA program in economics may wish to follow.

 Chief Operations Officer